Get to know us!

 Following graduation in 2014, Dr. Mulligan moved to Rhode Island to complete a rigorous internship in small animal medicine and surgery at a very busy emergency and specialty hospital.
 She then worked for several years at a 24-hour emergency clinic in Syracuse before life brought her back to the Finger Lakes and she joined Lake Road Animal Hospital in 2017.

 Dr. Mulligan has special interests in feline medicine, geriatric medicine and dentistry.
 She enjoys the sense of community here at Lake Road and loves being part of such a close-knit team to help provide excellent care for all of our patients.
 She firmly believes that a sense of humor is essential for a good workplace and exam room, but that a sense of calm and quiet can go a long way towards making your cat feel less stressed here at the hospital!
-Her favorite day of the month is Feline Friday but cherishes her canine patients just as much (almost).
+She especially loves her feline patients but cherishes her canine patients just as much (almost).

-When not caring for patients at Lake Road, Dr. Mulligan and her husband John share their lives with three cats (Tanner, Tiger Lily, and Godiva) and one dog (Lola).
+When not caring for patients at Lake Road, Dr. Mulligan, her husband John, and their son share their lives with three cats (Tanner, Tiger Lily, and Godiva) and one dog (Lola).
 They split their time between working on their 1850’s farmhouse, skiing, hiking, camping, and traveling back to Massachusetts to visit with their large extended family.

 Dr. Kathryn Hughes

 Dr. Hughes earned her B.S. in Animal Science from Cornell University in 1976 and went on to veterinary school at the University of Pennsylvania.
 She graduated in 1981 and has worked continuously in private practice since then.

 Dr. Hughes’ foremost passionis her pets.
 She loves the outdoors, especially hiking with her dogs.
 Dog training and competitive dog sports are her primary focus with a special interest in the scent sports.